-• Internships (INT)

-- Compensation can be in the form of incentive and bonus payments or wages for youth. - o INT wages shall be no less than minimum wage. - o Prevailing wage per industry is allowable. - o Service Provider is employer of record. - o Participants must be covered by adequate on-site medical and accident insurance even if they are not receiving wages. - o Total participation must not exceed 500 hours per enrollment. - o For in-school youth, INT participation must be limited to twenty (20) hours per week during the school year.
-In-school youth may participate in INT full-time during summer vacation and holidays.

-• Job Shadowing (SHW)

-- o The participant must not receive wages for the time spent in SHW. - The participant is not necessarily entitled to a job at the end of the Job Shadow period. - The total participation in the SHW activity for any participant in any one occupation must not exceed 160 hours per enrollment. - o The length of a participant's enrollment in SHW is limited to a maximum of 640 hours, regardless of the number of SHWs conducted for the participant. - Participants enrolled in a Job Shadow activity must be covered by adequate onsite medical and accident insurance.

-• On-The-Job Training
+• Work Experiences (WEP)

-- O Participants in an OJT must be provided benefits and working conditions at the same level and to the same extent as other trainees or employees working a similar length of time and doing the same type of job. - Each participant in an OJT must be covered by Worker's Compensation in accordance with State law. - O Payment for overtime hours and holidays is allowable.
-However, payments will be based on regular rate of pay and not at alternative wages structures. - o An OJT contract with an employer can be written for a maximum of 1040 hours. - o Training hours will be reduced by 1 week for every 1 month of related experience. - Training hours can be increased for a participant based upon the individual circumstances of the participant, such as disability.
+- A WEP agreement at one worksite can be written for a maximum of 13 calendar weeks unless the agreement is for a part-time WEP of less than 520 hours, then WEP activity period can be extended to a maximum of 26 weeks. - WEP wages shall be no less than minimum wage. - Prevailing wage per industry is allowable. - Service Provider is employer of record. - Internships (INT) - Compensation can be in the form of incentive and bonus payments or wages for youth. - INT wages shall be no less than minimum wage. - Prevailing wage per industry is allowable. - Service Provider is employer of record. - Participants must be covered by adequate on-site medical and accident insurance even if they are not receiving wages. - Total participation must not exceed 500 hours per enrollment. - For in-school youth, INT participation must be limited to twenty (20) hours per week during the school year.
+In-school youth may participate in INT full-time during summer vacation and holidays. - Job Shadowing (SHW) - The participant must not receive wages for the time spent in SHW. - The participant is not necessarily entitled to a job at the end of the Job Shadow period. - The total participation in the SHW activity for any participant in any one occupation must not exceed 160 hours per enrollment. - The length of a participant's enrollment in SHW is limited to a maximum of 640 hours, regardless of the number of SHWs conducted for the participant. - Participants enrolled in a Job Shadow activity must be covered by adequate on- site medical and accident insurance. - On-The-Job Training - Participants in an OJT must be provided benefits and working conditions at the same level and to the same extent as other trainees or employees working a similar length of time and doing the same type of job. - Each participant in an OJT must be covered by Worker's Compensation in accordance with State law. - Payment for overtime hours and holidays is allowable.
+However, payments will be based on regular rate of pay and not at alternative wages structures. - An OJT contract with an employer can be written for a maximum of 1040 hours. - Training hours will be reduced by 1 week for every 1 month of related experience. - Training hours can be increased for a participant based upon the individual circumstances of the participant, such as disability.
 This process will not exceed limits established above or in related policy and must be approved by local Director or his/her designee.
 This process must be documented on ISS/IEP and in case notes. - The appropriate payment by WIOA is 50 percent of the wages paid by the employer to the participant during the period of the training agreement.
 In limited circumstances, the reimbursement may be up to 75 percent of the wage rate of the participant when the following conditions are considered: